Designing a Modern, Secure, and Simple VDR Experience

 The new Finalis Data Rooms is intentionally simple easy to use, secure enough for sensitive materials, and efficient for both small and large groups of stakeholders.
 Key improvements:

-• Three clear roles with predictable permissions
+• Clear roles with predictable permissions

 • A structured document tree